Fellowships, Scholarships, and Financial Assistance

 We strive to ensure that all students who are admitted to our graduate program are fully supported.
 Because departmental funds are not sufficient to fully fund the entire incoming class, we encourage students to apply for external sources of funding, including NSF graduate fellowships, UniCredit Foundation Scholarships, Bank of Italy Fellowships.
 We discourage any student from enrolling in the PhD program on a self-financed basis.

 Entering students who wish to be considered for financial aid from MIT should so indicate in the appropriate box on the application form, due December 15.
 Awards are made by April 15, and generally cover the first two years of study.

 The sources of financial support are varied.
-Many students hold fellowships for which there is national competition, such as those given by the National Science Foundation (NSF), the Jacob K. Javits Program, the Social Sciences and Humanities Research Council of Canada (SSHRCC), as well as by international and foreign agencies.
+Many students hold fellowships for which there is national competition, such as those given by the National Science Foundation (NSF), the Jacob K. Javits Program, as well as by international and foreign agencies.
 Applications for such fellowships must be made directly to the appropriate foundation or agency, and an application for admission must also be made to MIT.
 NSF Fellowships have been a major source of support for students who are U.S. citizens and permanent residents.
 Interested students should apply online at https://www.fastlane.nsf.gov/grfp/.